goldbackednews/goldbackednews/_posts/2023-09-06-Rolling-Stones-New-Album.md

 ---
-title: The Rolling Stones Rock London - Unveil 'Hackney Diamonds"'
+title: The Rolling Stones Rock London - Unveil 'Hackney Diamonds'
 subhed: The legendary band drops their first album in nearly two decades amidst a storm of eager fans and mystique.
 author: Pat Franklin
 author-title: Staff Writer